-Significant population growth in many major urban centres across Queensland continues to place pressure on regional water supplies.
+Significant population growth in many major urban centres across Queensland is placing increasing pressure on regional water supplies.

 Water security for South East Queensland (SEQ) is facilitated by:

 SEQ is the only region in Queensland where desired LOS objectives are mandated by the State Government, by prescription in the Water Regulation 2002.
 This is due to the bulk water supply system being owned by the State Government, and there is the potential for very high concentrated economic impact if the region runs out of water.
 Outside of SEQ desired LOS objectives are not mandated, but local councils and water service providers are encouraged to develop and plan for their own desired LOS objectives.

 The Queensland Government will continue to work in partnership with water service providers to complete regional water supply security assessments for potential high-growth regions.
 The assessments will be completed between 2014 and 2017, and will develop a shared understanding of the potential water supply security risks the community faces.